 Philosophers and art historians at Essex have long been internationally renowned for first-rate research that challenges traditional academic boundaries and canons.
 Throughout our work, we emphasise issues of autonomy, agency, dissent, and the contestation of the public realm.

 Our transdisciplinary approach facilitates critical engagement beyond the traditional canons of philosophy and art history, enabling us to deliver research which is both impactful and relevant.

-Our postgraduate students activley contribute to our research profile.
+Our postgraduate students actively contribute to our research profile.
 You can explore current PhD theses in our postgraduate students' profiles.
-Our postgraduate students also edit two journals, Rebus and Arara.
+Our postgraduate students also edit the Rebus journal.

-You can discover our academic expertise and research interests by visiting our academic staff profiles.
+You can discover our academic expertise, staff publications, research interests and supervision opportunities by visiting our academic staff profiles.

 We specialise in a wide range of areas relating to the broader concepts of philosophy and art history.
-Learn about the research strengths within the School of Philosophy and Art History by exploring our research clusters.
+Explore our research clusters and areas of research and find research supervision opportunities.

 Dive deeper into understanding our research by reading our research showcases and impact case studies.
 You can also explore our research projects below.

 The Essex Autonomy Project is a research and knowledge-exchange initiative funded by the Arts and Humanities Research Council (AHRC).

 This interactive documentary combines 3D visualisation and multimodal storytelling to tell the story of Senerchia terremotata, that is, hit by the earthquake that devastated the Irpinia region (South Italy) in 1980.

 The aim of the project is to develop a comprehensive understanding of the different forms of competition and competitiveness and the role they play in a wide range of social practices and institutions.